layer8secure/extron-smp-inject/README.md

 ## Overview

 This tool exploits [CVE-2024-50960](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-50960) — OS command injection vulnerabilities in Extron SMP devices.
-It allows users to execute arbitrary commands and spawn shells (both bind and reverse) on the target system.
+It allows web admins to execute arbitrary commands and spawn shells (both bind and reverse) on the underlying OS.

 ## Table of Contents